udayakumary/MazePath/README.md

 http://localhost:8080/api/Map/SolveMaze

 Assumptions:
-Maze as two dimensional (All lines should be equal length) and surrounded by “#” Contains only “#”, “.”, “A” and “B” characters
-Only one start and end point
+1.Maze as two dimensional (All lines should be equal length) and surrounded by “#” 2.Contains only “#”, “.”, “A” and “B” characters 3.Only one start and end point
-Contains at least one valid path otherwise same map will be return as out put
+4.Contains at least one valid path otherwise same map will be return as out put 5.Always copy maze from notepad.

 Note:
 All validations are not implemented.
 Client page is developed to test the service and logic, not focused on style sheets (As per phone conversation, only solution was requested)